cuberite/cuberite/GETTING-STARTED.md

 **Windows:**

-If you use Windows, your best bet is the MSVC2008 (available as a free download in the Express edition from MS) or MSVS2013 (ditto), solution files for both are currently in the repo.
+If you use Windows, your best bet is the MSVC2008 (available as a free download in the Express edition from MS) or MSVS2013 (ditto), solution files for which can be generated with cmake.
+You'll also need cmake to generate the project files.

 Setting up the Repo
 -------------------